 numerous award-winning architectural projects, across the United States.

-to his practice, Mike served as an Adjunct Assistant Professor of Architecture
+to practice, Mike served as an Adjunct Assistant Professor of Architecture

 at Columbia University’s Graduate School of Architecture from 2008–2016 and